§ 46-15.1-2 Board created Appointment of members.

 (vii) One of whom shall be a representative of a public water system that withdraws more than one hundred thousand (100,000) gallons per day, primarily from a surface water supply;

 (viii) One of whom shall be a representative of a public water system that withdraws more than one hundred thousand (100,000) gallons per day, primarily from a ground water supply;

 (ix) One of whom shall be a representative of a water user that withdraws more than one hundred thousand (100,000) gallons per day; and

 (x) Two (2) of whom shall be members of the general public.

 (2) No person shall be eligible for appointment to the board unless he or she is a resident of this state.
-The remaining four (4) members are the director of environmental management, the director of the Rhode Island economic development corporation, the associate director of the division of planning within the department of administration, and the director of the department of health.
+The remaining four (4) members are the director of environmental management, the director of the Rhode Island commerce corporation, the associate director of the division of planning within the department of administration, and the director of the department of health.

 (3) Members shall serve until their successors are appointed and qualified and shall be eligible to succeed themselves.
 In the month of February in each year, the governor, with the advice and consent of the senate, shall appoint successors to the public members of the board whose terms shall expire in such year, to hold office commencing on the day they are qualified and until the first day of March in the third year after their respective appointments and until their respective successors are appointed and qualified.

 (b) Those members of the board as of the effective date of this act shall continue to serve until their term expires or they resign, whether or not they meet the criteria set out in subsection (a);